Permanent settlement permit for persons recognized as entitled to asylum and recognized refugees - application

 • Proof of health insurance in Germany

-• for statutory health insurance: electronic health card with photo or an up-to-date confirmation of health insurance
+• If you have statutory health insurance: electronic health card (copy front and back) or a current confirmation from the health insurance company

-• for private health insurance: certificate from the insurance company that states the type, scope and duration of the insurance.
-Please tell your insurance company that you need the certificate for a permanent residence title.
+• In the case of private health insurance: certificate from the insurer regarding the scope and costs of the insurance in accordance with § 257 Para.
+2a SGB V. Please point out to your insurer that you need the certificate for a permanent residence title.

 • Proof of the size and cost of the living space